Dominance hierarchy: Benefits

 Being subordinate offers a number of benefits.
 Subordination is beneficial in agonistic conflicts where rank predicts the outcome of a fight.
-Less injury will occur if subordinate individuals avoid fighting with higher-ranking individuals who would win a large percentage of the time — knowledge of the pecking order keeps both parties from incurring the costs of a prolonged fight.
+Less injury will occur if subordinate individuals avoid fighting with higher-ranking individuals who would win a large percentage of the time—knowledge of the pecking order keeps both parties from incurring the costs of a prolonged fight.
 In hens, it has been observed that both dominants and subordinates benefit from a stable hierarchical environment, because fewer challenges means more resources can be dedicated to laying eggs.
 In groups of highly related individuals, kin selection may influence the stability of hierarchical dominance.
 A subordinate individual closely related to the dominant individual may benefit more genetically by assisting the dominant individual to pass on their genes.

 Alpha male savanna baboons have high levels of testosterone and stress; over a long period of time, this can lead to decreased fitness.
 The lowest-ranking males also had high stress levels, suggesting that it is the beta males that gain the most fitness, avoiding stress but receiving some of the benefits of moderate rank.
 The mating tactics of savanna baboons are correlated with their age.
 Older, subordinate males form alliances to combat higher-ranking males and get access to females.

 Fighting with dominant males is a risky behavior that may result in defeat, injury or even death.
 In bighorn sheep, however, subordinates occasionally win a fight for a female, and they father 44% of the lambs born in the population.
 These sheep live in large flocks, and dominance hierarchies are often restructured each breeding season.

-Burying beetles, which have a social order involving one dominant male controlling most access to mates, display a behavior known as sneak copulation.
+Burying beetles, which have a social order involving one dominant male controlling most access to mates, display sneak copulation.
 While one male at a carcass has a 5:1 mating advantage, subordinate males will tempt females away from the carcass with pheromones and attempt to copulate before the dominant male can drive them forcefully away.
 In flat lizards, young males take advantage of their underdeveloped secondary sex characteristics to engage in sneak copulations.
 These young males mimic all the visual signs of a female lizard in order to successfully approach a female and copulate without detection by the dominant male.
 This strategy does not work at close range because the chemical signals given off by the sneaky males reveal their true nature, and they are chased out by the dominant.